apmckinlay/natureapp/birds/burrowl.md

 ---
 Burrowing Owl are **tiny (7.5-10 in)** with long legs and a short tail.
 They are mottled brown with **white eyebrows** and **throat**.
 They are found during the summer in southwestern Canada and the western United States.
 Northern birds migrate further south for the winter.
 They can be found year-round in southern California, New Mexico, Arizona, Texas, and the Florida Panhandle.

 Burrowing Owl live in **treeless areas** with an open view and plenty of holes for shelter.
 Look for them standing on the ground next to their burrow or on a nearby fence post.
-You may see them near a __Prairie Dog__ colony as the owls use the abandoned burrows of __Prairie Dog__ and __Ground Squirrel__ for nests.
+You may see them near a __Prairie Dog__ colony as the owls use the abandoned burrows for nests.

 Burrowing Owl turn their head upside down when curious and bob up and down when threatened.